-Prior to her work at Denison, Schimmer served The Ohio State University as deputy general counsel.
-Previously, she served as Solicitor General for the State of Ohio.
-As Solicitor General, she conducted all of the state’s appellate litigation, briefing and arguing dozens of cases in the U.S. Supreme Court, the federal appeals courts, and the Ohio Supreme Court, and advising the governor, attorney general, and state agencies on a broad range of legal issues.
-In this role, Schimmer also represented all of Ohio’s public universities and regularly advised university presidents, trustees, and other leaders on higher education issues.
+An accomplished lawyer and institutional leader with extensive higher education, public service, and private practice experience, Schimmer served as Solicitor General for the State of Ohio (and prior to that, the Chief Deputy Solicitor General), conducting all of the state’s appellate litigation, briefing and arguing dozens of cases in the U.S. Supreme Court, the federal courts of appeals, and the Ohio Supreme Court, and advising state officials and agencies on a broad range of legal issues.
+In this role, Schimmer also represented all of Ohio’s public colleges and universities and advised Ohio’s public university presidents, boards, and other leaders on higher education issues.